 The Priory of Corcelles

 The history of Corcelles (canton of Neuchâtel) begins with the words in a charter: “In the year 1092, a certain Humbert founded the Priory of Corcelles”.

-The current church is about 26 meters long , with a 25 meters high tower with spire.
-Two chapels, one from the 15th century and the other from the 20th century, give the building the shape of a cross.
+The church is 26 meters long , the tower with spire is 25 meters high.
+Two chapels, from the 15th century and the other from the 20th century, give the building the shape of a cross.